 Amy’s formalized studio training is in traditional photography, but she has evolved into a mixed media artist.
 She manipulates created or found digital images, abandoned objects, collage, pencil, pen, pastel, and paint.
-She specializes in the creation and understanding of Mandalas.
+She specializes in the creation and understanding of mandalas

 Why Arts in Medicine?

-Amy grew up in a medical-oriented family.
+Amy grew up in a medically-oriented family.
 Her father and brother are physicians; her mother was a medical technician and university professor.
 Conversations at the dinner table often involved healthcare.
 Amy also developed an early fascination with the arts.

 In childhood, she was encouraged to serve others and volunteered with Children’s Miracle Network in Gainesville and Orlando, FL.
 Success in Amy’s family meant caring for others whether it was attending to their physical needs, imparting knowledge, or giving in donation.

 As an art therapist, Amy believes it is important to practice what she preaches.
 Art making is an essential part of maintaining a healthy lifestyle.
 “When I go long periods without making art I am less able to handle stress in my life.”
 She processes and communicates her thoughts and feelings through art.
 She keeps her artwork in sacred sketchbooks of scribbled words and smudged pastels.
 Art is how she celebrates, grieves, contemplates, and transforms.